NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 * [`NuGet.Versioning`](https://www.nuget.org/packages/NuGet.Versioning) - NuGet's implementation of Semantic Versioning.

 You can find the source code for these packages in the [NuGet/NuGet.Client](https://github.com/NuGet/NuGet.Client) GitHub repository.
-You can find the source code for these examples on the [NuGet.Protocol.Samples](https://github.com/NuGet/Samples/tree/main/NuGetProtocolSamples) project on GitHub.

 > [!Note]
 > For documentation on the NuGet server protocol, please refer to the [NuGet Server API](~/api/overview.md).